Daily Edition

 **Introducing SPEED-Bench: A Unified and Diverse Benchmark for Speculative Decoding** matters because it signals momentum in benchmark and may shift how teams prioritize models, tooling, or deployment choices.

-Stories drawn specifically from research blogs, first-party lab updates, practitioner newsletters, and selected AI outlets so the daily brief does not mirror the same headline across multiple platforms.
+Stories drawn from research blogs, first-party lab posts, practitioner newsletters, and selected technical outlets so the edition does not mirror the same headline across every source.

 Identifying Interactions at Scale for LLMs